embark-framework/embark-site/source/docs/index.md

 - [Node.js](http://nodejs.org/) 8.11.3 LTS or higher

+We recommend installing node using [NVM](https://github.com/creationix/nvm/blob/master/README.md)

 After installing nodejs you can install embark with:

 ``` bash
 $ npm install -g embark
 ```

+{% note warn Do not use sudo %}
+Avoid using `sudo` to install NodeJS or Embark as it can cause permission errors down the line.
+{% endnote %}

 ### With Ethereum Support